Sebastianilsson/1dv610-l3/ExaminationCriteria2/ExtraUseCases.md

 - 3b.
 User tries to submit a comment that is containing script-tags.
   - 1. System presents error message.
   - 2. Step 2 in Main Scenario.

+  # UC9 Delete a billboard post

+## Precondition

+UC6 or UC7 main scenario is followed and succeeded.

+## Main Scenario

+1. Starts when a logged in user wants to delete a post that he has created.
+2. System presents the billboard view and all the existing posts.
+3. User clicks on the button "Delete Post" (only exists on the ones that he created).
+4. System deletes the post from the database and presents the billboard without the deleted post.